 - Grounds for termination of the Garden Usage Contract

 - I understand that the owner of the property that I am using is the Church of the Nazarene International.
-I understand that neither the Payson Community Garden advisory committee members nor the owners of the land are responsible for my actions.
-I agree to hold harmless the Community Garden advisory committee and the Church of the Nazarene.
+I understand that neither the Payson Community Garden staff members nor the owners of the land are responsible for my actions.
+I agree to hold harmless the Community Garden staff and the Church of the Nazarene.

 I will strive to have a successful garden in accordance with these guidelines.